 Facility entrance/exit logging practices

 As part of the return to on-site operations, every lab/facility must have a process to track the date, time and duration that personnel spend in a space.
 This information may be used to facilitate response processes such as contact tracing and cleaning in the event there is a positive COVID-19 case in a lab or building.
+An electronic tracking system is recommended.
+See the Best Practices for Planning to Return to On-Site Research document for guidance/recommendations for setting up an electronic log system if your lab/facility does not have one in place.

 Regular reporting requirements